AntonZiminSaritasa/buzzkill-search/prompts.md

 1. Do you see local variables in debugger?

 1. Remove the animation.
 Replace it with a simple spinner in the status bar.

+1. The responsive design got broken when the animation was integrated.
+The list view and text area are anchored to the bottom.
+Their height does not change.